 Okay.
 For A Coup of Tea, I did not skip weeks.
 If I was out of town or deathly ill, that week’s chapter went up early or doubled the following week.
 Unfortunately this policy caused a lot of problems, because I had no time to catch up, and I ran out of buffer more than once and had to scramble.
 Part of the point of this project is to not cause me undue stress, so I’m changing this policy for Tea Set and Match.

 I will go on vacations without bringing my laptop along.
 My travel schedule this year is much lighter, but if I have to skip a week, I’ll post a bonus Tea Shop Interlude instead.
 So I promise you will still get fiction for every week, but I’m not going to fret about living my life.

 But what happens if you get stuck?

 I won’t.
 At least, not for so long that it’ll make me late to post.
-I’ve completely drafted ten books prior to this, I’m writing multiple chapters ahead to give myself room to maneuver, and I have a thorough enough outline to keep me from running into plot potholes.
+I’ve completely drafted ten books prior to starting this project, I’m writing multiple chapters ahead to give myself room to maneuver, and I have a thorough enough outline to keep me from running into plot potholes.
 There are things I worry about with regards to this project (maybe everyone will hate the story!), but my ability to deliver is not among them.